 DISTRIBUTION OF UNITS.
 During the initial offering period and thereafter to the extent additional Units continue to be offered by means of this Prospectus, Units will be distributed by the Sponsor at the Public Offering Price.
-The initial offering period is ninety days after each deposit of Securities in the Trust and the Sponsor may extend the initial offering period for successive thirty-day periods.
-The Sponsor intends to qualify the Units for sale in certain States through dealers who are members of Financial Industry Regulatory Authority, Inc. ("FINRA").
+The initial offering period is one hundred-twenty days after each deposit of Securities in the Trust and the Sponsor may extend the initial offering period for successive thirty-day periods.
+The Sponsor intends to qualify the Units for sale in certain States through dealers who are members of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 The Sponsor does not register Units for sale in any foreign country.
 This Prospectus does not constitute an offer of Units in any state or country where Units cannot be offered or sold lawfully.
 The Sponsor may reject any order for Units in whole or in part.
 The concessions with respect to Units sold by dealers are as follows:

 Amount of Purchase Dealer Concession

-Less than \$100,000 3.15%
+Less than \$50,000 3.15%

+\$50,000 but less than \$100,000 2.90%

-\$100,000 but less than \$250,000 2.70%
+\$100,000 but less than \$250,000 2.65%

-\$250,000 but less than \$500,000 2.40%
+\$250,000 but less than \$500,000 2.35%

-\$500,000 but less than \$750,000 2.25%
+\$500,000 but less than \$1,000,000 2.25%

-\$750,000 or greater 1.75%
+\$1,000,000 or greater 1.80%